Season 1, Episode 32

 Jeremy Pulsifer:

 Yeah.
-It certainly is not in the consciousness of the public domain, but I invite anyone who’s interested in seeing the historical advocation of this in motion, Lynn McTaggert, a journalist, wrote this fantastic book called The Field.
-And in this book, and she continues to communicate with the masses and her readers online on a regular basis, but she lays out and enumerates the timing and the storylines of how physics tried to put this up at the forefront.
+It certainly is not in the consciousness of the public domain, but I invite anyone who’s interested in seeing the historical advocation of this in motion, Lynn McTaggert, a journalist, who wrote this fantastic book called The Field.
+And in this book, she continues to communicate with the masses and her readers online on a regular basis, but she lays out and enumerates the timing and the storylines of how physics tried to put this up at the forefront.
 And there have been many detractors and naysayers, but there is a definitive movement.
 And I think that it’s only a matter of time for that very light ground swell to really push into the forefront, right.
 We must be careful because as it is stated, all great truths begin as heresies, right.
 And so anything that seems too on the vanguard or too ahead of the curve, it’s going to take some time, but there is substantive evidence.

 And I think the more these subjects are discussed in a public forum and the more people that attune to them, I don’t think it’s the public and the population of the earth that’s resistant to it.
 I think that everyone’s sort of waiting for that avocation to just spread like wildfire.